 In Kubernetes, the most common way for a Pod to access a DNS server (kube-dns / CoreDNS) is via the Service abstraction.

-You begin by scheduling a DNS Pod and Service on the cluster, and configuring the kubelets to tell individual containers to use the DNS Service IP to resolve DNS names.
+You begin by scheduling a DNS Pod and Service on the Kubernetes cluster, and configuring the kubelets to tell individual containers to use the DNS Service IP to resolve DNS names.

 The DNS server watches the Kubernetes API for new Services and creates a set of DNS records for each Service